LesFerch/WinSetView/Manual.md

 ![image](https://github.com/LesFerch/WinSetView/assets/79026235/679a75b9-5a5a-41f3-8d99-cdf231a7a421)

-**Note**: All options, except those with lock icon, can be changed by a Standard user.
+**Note**: All options, except those with a lock icon, can be changed by a Standard user.
 The items with the lock icon require Administrator rights to change.
 A UAC prompt will appear after clicking **Submit** if one or more of those options are being changed.

 #### Show File Extensions